syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 Annotations can be flattened by removing the existing annotation and replacing it with graphic objects that would resemble the annotation and cannot be edited.

-This can be achieved by calling the FlattenAnnotation method.
-Please refer to the sample for flattening all the annotations in the PDF document without calling the save method
+This can be achieved by calling the [FlattenAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_FlattenAnnotations) method.
+Please refer to the sample for flattening all the annotations in the PDF document without calling the [save](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_Save) method

-To flatten the annotation without pop-ups in the PDF document, use the code example below:
+Load a existing PDF document using [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class, to flatten the annotation without pop-ups using [FlattenAnnotations](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_FlattenAnnotations) method.The following code snippet explain this.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}